Tuition and Financial Aid

 Office of Financial Aid

 The Office of Financial Aid is available to assist students in obtaining funds to attend The University of Texas at Dallas.
-Aid is available in the form of loans, grants, and part-time employment or any combination of those programs.
-The total amount of aid the student receives depends on the level of financial need, submission of appropriate financial information and applications, academic records, and the availability of funds.
+Financial assistance is available in the form of loans, grants, and part-time employment or any combination of those programs.
+The total amount of aid the student receives depends on program eligibility, the level of financial need, submission of appropriate financial information and applications, academic records, and the availability of funds.

 Students are encouraged to contact the Office of Financial Aid to obtain appropriate application materials and to determine eligibility for the various forms of aid available.
 Students are also strongly encouraged to view the Office of Financial Aid website for up-to-date information.
 The Office of Financial Aid is located in the Student Services Building and can be reached by phone at 972-883-2941.

 Changes in regulations or policy on a federal, state, university, private lending, or donor level could affect the types of programs, amounts available, and/or program requirements.
-A complete overview of the estimated cost of attending the University is available on our website at http://www.utdallas.edu/student/finaid/Estimated_Costs.htm.
+An overview of the estimated cost of attending the University is available on our website at www.utdallas.edu/finaid/calculator/.

 In determining whether a student is considered independent or self-supporting, the Office of Financial Aid adheres to the standards set by the U.S. Department of Education to establish an applicant's dependency status.
 Graduate students are considered by these standards to be independent of their parents for the purpose of calculating a family contribution.